 3. You can easily manage books through library management.

 The Kindle Cloud Reader works the same way with the Kindle App and Kindle App for PC.
 You can easily organize and arrange your books into any type of classification you want.
-You can sort it by its title, author or recently read and it can be viewed through two display modes which are grid and list.
-You can also adjust the cover size for easy viewing.
+Then sort it by its title, author or recently read and it can be viewed through two display modes which are grid and list.
+After that, you can adjust the cover size for easy viewing.

-You can very well adjust all reading settings according to your preference - from the font size, margins, color mode, to the column layout.
-You can as well look up words, take notes, and highlight text.
-The notes you have taken and words you have highlighted will be stored with your Amazon account, which you can view with any device.
+You will be able to easily adjust all reading settings according to your preference – from the font size, margins, color mode, to the column layout.
+You can as well lookup words, take notes, and highlight text.
+The notes you have taken and the words you have highlighted will be stored with your Amazon account, which you can view with any device.

 5. Effortlessly sync it with your other devices.

 With the Kindle Cloud Reader, you can easily sync your book cloud, bookmarks, reading progress, notes, and highlights if you access your Amazon account in a different device.
 This means that you can effortlessly take off from a device to another when reading a book.
 You won’t have to worry about bringing your bulky laptop once you’re out and miss out on reading your book.
 All you have to do is to sign in with your Amazon account and you’re good to read it with your handheld device.